Skip to Main Content

 If you click on the article your are given four options to find more literature:

-- Via Cited by since 1996 (top right) you will find more recent articles referring to this article
+- Via Cited by (right column) you will find more recent articles referring to this article.

-- Via related documents you will find articles related to your article
+- Via related documents (right column) you will find articles related to your article.

 - Click on the author's name: in this way you can see if he/she has written more about the subject.